XieResearchGroup/PortalLearning/README.md

 [cc-by-nc-image]: https://licensebuttons.net/l/by-nc/4.0/88x31.png
 [cc-by-nc-shield]: https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg

-This repository provides script to replicate experiments in PortalCG paper
+This repository provides script to replicate experiments in PortalCG paper.

+# Note to interested users
+Our paper put emphasize on proposing new OOD algorithm.
+We didn't carry out extensive tuning or cherry picking the best one set of model parameters.
+If you want to use the model for a specific application, we encourage you to follow the described training procedure and carry out model tuning in a swiping style for the best performance.

 # Environment setup